thelfer/tfel/docs/web/glossary.md

 This entry describes the heat transfer coefficient is the proportionality constant between the heat flux and the temperature difference.

-* alternative names: HeatTransferCoefficient
 * units:
   *SI: W.m^{-2}.K^{-1}
 * type: scalar

 # The `HillStress` entry

-This entry describes la contrainte équivalente au sens de Hill.
+This entry describes the Hill equivalent stress.

-* alternative names: HillStress
 * units:
   *SI: Pa
 * type: tensor

 # The `HydrostaticPressure` entry

-This entry describes la pression hydrostatique (égale au tiers de la trace du tenseur des contraintes).

-* alternative names: HydrostaticPressure
+This entry describes the hydrostatic pressure, defined as the third of the trace of the stress tensor.

 * units:
   *SI: Pa
 * type: tensor

 # The `IrradiationDamage` entry

-This entry describes le dommage due à l'irradiation, mesuré par le nombre de déplacement moyen de chaque atome (dpa).

-* alternative names: IrradiationDamage
+This entry describes the irradiation damage, measure by the mean number of displacements of each atoms.

 * units:
   *SI: dpa
 * type: scalar

 # The `IrradiationInducedSwelling` entry

-This entry describes un gonflement imposé  dû à des dégâts d'irradiation.
+This entry describes swelling du to irradiation damage.

-* alternative names: IrradiationInducedSwelling
 * units:
 no units specified
 * type: scalar

-## Notes

-L'utilisation de ce nom pour imposer un gonflement n'est pas obligatoire

 # The `IrradiationSwelling` entry

-This entry describes un gonflement imposé  dû à des dégâts d'irradiation.
+This entry describes swelling du to irradiation damage.

-* alternative names: IrradiationSwelling
 * units:
 no units specified
 * type: scalar

-## Notes

-L'utilisation de ce nom pour imposer un gonflement n'est pas obligatoire

 # The `IrradiationTemperature` entry

 This entry describes the mean temperature (in time) of the temperature during the irradiation.

-* alternative names: IrradiationTemperature
 * units:
   *SI: K
 * type: scalar